RighteousSavant/Anbernic-H700-Overlays/README.md

 or the [written guide](https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/).
 He is an excellent resource for anyone who is entering as new owners of emulation handhelds.

 ## Here are the overlays available!
-I am including what you will need to setup within the RetroArch Menu.
+I am including what you will need to setup within the RetroArch Menu for each overlay.
 You are welcome to use whatever shader or filter your heart desires.
 Yes, there are more skins coming.
 I appreciate your patience.
+Please enjoy.

 <p align="center"><ins>Nintendo Game Boy (DMG) (160×144)</ins></p>
 <p align="center"><img width="360" height="240" alt="R Savant-34-DMG-Preview" src="https://github.com/user-attachments/assets/22e3ebb7-b27e-4791-b4d6-5b7c9551f824" />